SangeethaKannas/fullstack-training/questions/common-interview-questions.md

 ● What is view port attribute in html
 ● What is attribute in html
-● What is block level element and inline element in html
+● What is block level element and inline element in
-● What is difference between Html and Html5

 Css Interview Question
 ● What is difference between css and css3
-● What are the selector in css
+● What are the selector
-● What is media query in css
+● What is media query
-● What is different position in css
+● What is different position
-● What is bom in css
+● What is bom
-● What is difference between PX,unit,em,rem in css
+● What is difference between PX,unit,em,rem
-● What is flex box in css
+● What is flex box
-● What is pseudo selector in css
+● What is pseudo selector
 ● How to make website responsive
 ● What are breakpoint for viewport responsive device
-● Why we use box-sizing in css
+● Why we use box-sizing

 Javascript interview Question
-● What is Ecmascript in Javascript
+● What is Ecmascript
 ● What is difference between let ,cons and var
-● What is spread operator, Rest operator , default parameter
-● What is deep copy and shallow copy in
+● What is spread operator, Rest operator, default parameter ● What is deep copy and shallow copy
-Javascript
-● What is promise , callback function , async await in in Javascript
+● What is promise, callback function, async await
-● What is difference between promise and callback in Javascript
+● What is difference between promise and callback
-● What is event bubbling and event capturing in Javascript
+● What is event bubbling and event capturing
-● What is higher order function in Javascript
+● What is higher order function
-● Explain different-2 types of function in Javascript ● What is arrow function in Javascript
+● Explain different-2 types of function
+● What is arrow function
-● Why we use call, apply bind method in
+● Why we use call, apply bind method in Javascript
-Javascript
-● How many way to create object in Javascript
+● How many way to create object
-● What is prototype inheritance in Javascript
+● What is prototype inheritance
 ● What is typescript
-● What are the array method , string method
+● What are the array method, string method
 ● What is difference between java and javascript
 ● What is throttling and debouncing in js
 ● What is Null and undefined in javascript
 ● What are the falsy values in javascript
-● What is execution context, event loop ,stack, call queue,microtask queue in Javascript
-● What is setTimeOut and setInterval in Javascript
+● What is execution context, event loop, stack, call queue,microtask queue ● What is setTimeOut and setInterval
-● What is object.seal and object.freeze in
+● What is object.seal and object.freeze in Javascript
-Javascript
-● What is difference between map and set in
+● What is difference between map and set in Javascript ● What is Weakmap and Weakset
-Javascript
-● What is Weakmap and Weakset in Javascript
 ● What is sessionStorage, localStorage , cookie,
 ● Write a program to sort an array
-● What is use of json.stringify and json parse() method in Javascript
-● What are is map, filter , reducer in javascript
+● What is use of json.stringify and json parse() method ● What are is map, filter , reducer in javascript
-● What is generator function in Javascript
+● What is generator function
-● How to stop event propagation in Javascript
+● How to stop event propagation
-● What is closure in Javascript
+● What is closure
-● What is housing in Javascript
+● What is housing
-● What is dead zone in Javascript
+● What is dead zone
-● What is function currying in Javascript
+● What is function currying
-● What is mutation observer in Javascript
+● What is mutation observer
 ● What is memorization in javascript
 ● Write a program to find element occurence in array const arr = [1,1,2,3,1,4] const count = {};
 for (const element of arr) {